maxdobeck/maxdobeck.github.io/_posts/2017-08-11-create-react-app-w-rails-api.md

 ## What goes in the Ping Controller And What Status Do We Return ##
+First we'll need to match our routes that we previously defined.
+Create the `api` then `api/v1` directories.
+Then move the ping_controller.rb to the proper path so it looks like this: `../app/controllers/api/v1/ping_controller.rb`.

+You're most likely looking at something like the below in your Ping Controller

 ## Gems We'll Need to Respond with JSON and to Serialize the JSON ##